Recherches sur les substances radioactives by Marie Curie

 This text is dedicated to the public domain.
 Access is open to everyone around the world.

-10 months agoHaving read this twice, the flow of the text seems very fluid.
+10 months agoI came across this while browsing and the emotional weight of the story is balanced perfectly.
 Don't hesitate to start reading.

-1 year agoI didn't expect much, but the author's voice is distinct and makes complex topics easy to digest.
-Definitely a 5-star read.
+1 year agoI started reading out of curiosity and the author's voice is distinct and makes complex topics easy to digest.
+I learned so much from this.